epoberezkin/poberezkin.com/drafts/2021-02-11-ajv-version-7-big-changes-and-improvements.md

 The last approach to validate formats - defining your own functions or using a library - is strongly recommended as it allows you to achieve the right balance between validation security, speed and correctness that fits your application.

-## JSON Schema draft 4 should be used with version 6
+## Migrating from JSON Schema draft 4

 Draft 4 of the JSON Schema is the first version that Ajv supported, and since then there were several important changes in the specification that made supporting multiple versions of JSON Schema in the same code unnecessarily complex.